Camping in Kluane

 With 3 days in the park, we barely scratched the surface of what Kluane has to offer.
 There are a multitude of longer expeditions to revisit and explore, but this time around it was really nice to just have some down time chilling at our campsite on Dezadeash Lake, too.
 There are few finer things than rolling out of your sleeping bag for a brisk morning swim, making a leisurely camp breakfast, or enjoying the mountain views with a coffee on the beach.
 It's backyards like this that make camping so great.

-Big thanks to Coleman's Get Outside Masters program for helping make this trip possible
+Big thanks to Coleman's Get Outside program for making this trip possible